3rdRingwood/3rdringwood.github.io/hall_booking/index.md

 The hall has recently been redecorated and modernised, making it a clean and attractive venue to hire for children’s parties, receptions, social events, clubs, meetings, dancing classes, martial arts, and other activities.

-The main hall measures approximately 11.5 metres x 7.1 metres.
+The main hall measures approximately 11.35 metres x 7.1 metres.
 It is well lit, with sound dampening acoustic baffles, a modern heating system, double glazed windows, roller blinds, wooden floor, lightweight folding tables, 60 stacking chairs, plenty of electric sockets, etc.

-The smaller Meeting Room may occasionally be hired separately.
-It measures approx 4m x 4m, and is equipped with whiteboard, tables and chairs.
+The Meeting Room measures approx 4m x 4m, and is equipped with whiteboard, tables and chairs.

 The kitchen is equipped with a hob, cooker, refrigerator, microwave, sink, hot and cold running water.
 (Mugs and kettles may be available on request).